Participate and Learn by becoming a Student

 - Data Processing & Programming.

-See current roles being advertised and being recruited through the national volunteering website, Do-It.
+See current roles being advertised and being recruited through the volunteering websites Do-It and Be Collective.

 Work together, Become a Community Partner

 We work with a wide range of partners to open community spaces in Leeds for people to access technology and learn.

 - Health for All Leeds to create digital access spaces at the Holbeck Youth and Community Centre and Beeston Skills Hub using National Lottery funding

 - St. Vincent Support using the Richmond Hill Community Centre to run Introductory to Technology classes.

 - BARCA Leeds to run basic technology skills classes at Fairfield and Hawksworth Wood community centres